binodbhusal/motorhub_frontend/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Here's the link to my deployed project:
-> Click on this [Motorhub Live Demo](https://motorhub.netlify.app/) to view the live-demo of project
+ Click on this [Motorhub Live Demo](https://motorhub.netlify.app/) to view the live-demo of project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>